robert-westenberger/knowledgebase/mathematics/discrete-mathematics/real-valued-funcitons-of-a-real-variable-and-their-graphs.md

 When $x \geq 0$, the graph of $A$ is the same as the graph of $y=x$, the straight line with slope 1 that passes through the origin $(0,0)$.
 For $x<0$, the graph of $A$ is the same as the graph of $y=-x$, which is the straight line with slope $-1$ that passes through $(0,0) .$ (See below graph of absolute value function)
 ![graph_of_absolute_value_function.png](/graph_of_absolute_value_function.png)

-Note as you trace from left to right along the graph to the left of the origin, the height of the graph continually **decreases**.
+Note that as you trace from left to right along the graph to the left of the origin, the height of the graph continually decreases.
+For this reason, the absolute value function is said to be **decreasing** on the set of real numbers less than $0$.
+On the other hand, as you trace from left to right along the graph to the right of the origin, the height of the graph continually increases.
+Consequently, the absolute value function is said to be **increasing** on the set of real numbers greater than $0$.